Board

 Carl received his undergraduate degree in music education from Susquehanna University and has a master’s degree in higher education management from the University of Pennsylvania.
 Previously, he worked in residence life at Elmira College and in the West Campus House System at Cornell University.

-Anna Cox, Board Secretary
+Anna Cox, Treasurer

 Anna graduated from Bowdoin College in May of 2024, where she majored in Economics and minored in Visual Arts.
 She was honored to give the Greetings from Maine remarks during her commencement, which welcomed family and friends from out of state to her home and happy place—Maine.